MI-DPLA/combine-docker/docs/combine_docker_ubuntu_installation_instructions.md

 To install Combine-Docker in your own environment, you must have:

 * A Linux server on which you have superuser privileges (i.e. you can run sudo commands or have the `root` password).
-In the instructions that follow, a non-`root` user is assumed to be the user account you'll use for running Combine.
+In the instructions that follow, a non-`root` user "combine" is assumed to be the user account you'll use for running Combine.
 * A new Combine installation will consume ~10 Gb of drive storage.
 You will need additional storage proportional to the amount of data you're working with.  (`adduser combine`, `usermod -a -G sudo combine`)
 * Virtual Memory / `vm.max_map_count` set to at least 262144.
     * To check the current setting for this value on your server, run:  `sysctl vm.max_map_count`